PortsMaster-MV/PortMaster-MV-New/ports/render96ex/README.md

 ## Game data files needed:

 Copy your Super Mario 64 rom as *baserom.us.z64* to the root of the *render96ex* folder.
-A wizard will then guide you during the first launch of the game to install the assets from the rom and the optional packages.
-During this installation process if it seems that you can not validate a choice (Yes/No/OK) when a message popups try to press **A**/**B** then **DPAD up/down**.
+The patcher will install the assets from the rom and packages on the first launch.

 **Only the US version of the ROM is supported in this port.**

 The SHA1 sum of *baserom.us.z64* is *9bef1128717f958171a4afac3ed78ee2bb4e86ce*.
+The MD5 sum of *baserom.us.z64* is *20b854b239203baf6c961b850a4a51a2*.

 ## Optional packages